Patrick T. Campbell: Career

 In 1893, Campbell began his teaching career in the Medford Public Schools.
 In 1897 he became a junior master, Latin and history teacher, and athletic supervisor at Boston Latin.
 In 1908 he became head of the history department.
 In 1920 he was appointed headmaster of Boston Latin.
 During his tenure as headmaster, the average success rate of the Latin's students in the college entrance board exam jumped from 73.4% to 91.4% and the school's students had the highest weighted average at the examination for four consecutive years.
 While teaching at Boston Latin, Campbell also taught history at Boston College's Graduate School of Education and Boston University and a course in secondary school administration at the Boston Teachers College.
 In 1929 he was appointed assistant superintendent of Boston Public Schools.

 In 1931, Campbell was appointed superintendent of schools following the death of Jeremiah E. Burke.
 In 1936, Campbell was unanimously reappointed to a six-year term despite opposition from a group of teachers.
 On February 12, 1937, Campbell died of a heart attack in his sleep.
 He was the third consecutive superintendent to die unexpectedly while holding the office.
 His funeral was moved to the Cathedral of the Holy Cross because it was the only Catholic church large enough to hold the thousands of mourners who turned out.
 He was buried in St. Joseph Cemetery.
-In 1937 the Patrick T. Campbell Intermediate School in Dorchester was named in honor of Campbell.
+In 1937 the Patrick T. Campbell Intermediate School in Dorchester was named in honor of Campbell, however the school was renamed in honor of Martin Luther King Jr. after his assassination in 1968.